phoebeferg/Employee-Tracker-Ferguson/README.md

 ## Video Walkthrough Link
 https://drive.google.com/file/d/15jBk6vDOU9zCjQTEtLcFJ-F61-OmJOsj/view?usp=sharing

+## Description

+This application has created an employee tracker where you can view departments, roles and employees in a table.
+From there you can add a new department, role or employee and you can update the employee role.
+When you view the departments, roles or employees after adding or updating one, you'll see that reflected in the table.

 ## Your Task

 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called **content management systems (CMS)**.
 Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and PostgreSQL.